top of page

 Angela writes:

-My husband sent me your recent article on vaginal dryness.
+My husband sent me your recent post on vaginal dryness.
 Our question is: now that I am using your vaginal moisturizer, is it okay to still use a lubricant?
 What is the difference between a moisturizer and a lubricant?
 And is it okay to use both?

 Dear Angela: